 In 1984, Coalition for the Homeless filed the lawsuit Pitts v.
 Black, which guaranteed the right to vote for homeless New Yorkers living in shelters, on the street, or in welfare hotels.

 Nothing.
-Arrive at your poll site on election day.
-As long as you registered to vote before that year’s deadline, you do not need to show identification in order to vote.
-Ideally, you should vote in the district where you registered or previously voted.
-However, you can instead vote in the district where you now live by using an affidavit or paper ballot.
+Arrive at your poll site between 6 a.m. and 9 p.m. on election day.
+As long as you registered to vote before the deadline, you do not need to show identification in order to vote.
+To ensure your vote is counted, you should vote in the election district where you are registered and confirm your poll site before election day.
 Voters can also participate in early voting, but the poll site for early voting may be different.
-For more information about your poll site, contact the NYC Board of Elections at 1-866-VOTE-NYC.
+For more information about your poll site, contact the NYC Board of Elections at 1-866-VOTE-NYC or visit vote.nyc.

 At the poll site, you will see tables and voting machines set up for your election district and others.
 At the table for your district, you will be asked to sign next to a facsimile of your signature on an alphabetized, computerized polling list.
 If your name does not appear on the roster, ask for an affidavit or paper ballot.